vskode/acodet/README.md

 If you have chosen option 2 (or 0) you will also find a directory `thresh_0.x` where the x stands for the custom threshold you specified in the **simple_config.yml** file.
 Within the `thresh` directories you will find the name of your dataset.

-If you have chosen option 4 (or 0) you will find a directory `analysis` within the dataset directory.
-In that directory you will find spreadsheets for hourly presence and hourly counts, as well as folders containing visualizations of the hourly presence and hourly counts.
-The folder name starts with the date and time that they were computed.
+If you have chosen option 3, 4 or 0 you will find a directory `analysis` within the dataset directory.
+In that directory you will find spreadsheets for hourly presence and hourly counts, as well as visualizations of the hourly presence and hourly counts.

 ## Usecase 2: Generating new training data